naginny/round-robin-tournament/README.md

 **Note:**
 For testing purposes, database operations are stubbed, so no real database calls occur during unit tests.

-## Data Purge Mechanism

-Before each new tournament is generated, the application ensures that all previous data is removed.
-This is handled by the `purgePreviousTournamentData()` method in the `TournamentService`, which executes queries to delete all records from both the `team` and `tournament_match` tables.
-This guarantees that each simulation starts with a clean slate.

 ## Docker & Environment